Tag Archives

 5 Articles

-The advent of this landmark bit or golf couture was in fact noted on both sides of the pond, but mainly as a means of telling readers where they might order their own commemorative hoodies.
+The advent of this landmark bit or golfing couture was in fact noted on both sides of the pond, but mainly as a means of telling readers where they might order their own commemorative golf hoodies.
 This, too, is a pretty telling development: The idea that golf’s famously staid, hidebound fan base might consider wearing something so fashion forward flies in the face of history, short and long term.

 Could it be that golf is actually changing with the times?